openshift/enhancements/enhancements/installer/kubevirt-ipi.md

     only between VMs(pods) that are related to the same provisioned cluster.

     ####Option 2 - Secondary network (Multus)
-    - set the cluster domain as subdomain of the infrastructure cluster.
     - Create VMs attached to the secondary network (NAD) that was configured.
-    - Create dnsmasq pod for DNS between VMs and pods on the secondary network.
-    - Create HAProxy pod for LB between the VMs
-        - The pod will be attached both to pods network and the secondary network.
-        - HAProxy backend will be set to the VMs.
-        - HAProxy fronted will listen both on the pods network interface and the secondary network interface.
-    - Create routes on the infarstructure cluster for the API and every other router referencing to a service which expose the HAProxy pod.
-    - Create NAT Gateway pod to allow the VMs on the secondary network access outside the subnet through the host network.
     - Isolation achieved by the secondary network, it's up to the admin to decide how to create the secondary networks that can use different VLAN/VXLAN/etc.